You made a first jump and you liked it? Are you an adrenaline junkie? The SOLO skydiving training course is for you!

 3 solo jumps

-Upon successful achievement of the PFF course, you earn your SOLO CSPA skydiving license!
+Upon successful achievement of the PFF course, you earn your SOLO CSPA skydiving license (or USPA if avalaible and requested)!